wp-plugins/wp-media-category-management/README.txt

 10. The post page showing the results of the example using the [wp-mcm category="mediafoto,medialogo"] shortcode.

 == Changelog ==

+= 1.6.0 =
+* Added support for media category permalinks.
+* Added support for MCM Category widgets using the permalinks.
+* Added option to search the media library.
+* Removed trailing spaces from translatable key words.

 = 1.5.2 =
 * Fixed issue with filtering media.